 Students and employees are reminded that federal, state and local law provides for a variety of legal sanctions and penalties for the unlawful possession or distribution of controlled substances and alcohol.
 These penalties include, but are not limited to, incarceration and monetary fines.

 Pursuant to the Drug-Free Workplace Act, any employee who is convicted of a violation of any criminal drug statute occurring in the workplace must submit notification to the Office of Human Resources in writing, no later than five (5) days after the criminal conviction.
 Notice must be received on or before the 5th day after the criminal conviction.
 This reporting requirement is a term and condition of employment.

 - Controlled Substances Defined: Controlled substances include the many substances covered by the Controlled Substances Act (21 U.S.C.
 811).
 See, Schedules I – V of Section 202 of the Controlled Substance Act (21 U.S.C.
 812) and Schedules I-V of New York State Public Health Law Section 3306.
 All so-called “street drugs” (heroin, crack, cocaine, marijuana, speed, acid) are controlled substances.

 - Drug Free Awareness Education and Prevention Program: The College offers prevention education programs designed to increase awareness of the dangers of drug and alcohol abuse and available support services.

 - Distribution of Policy: In accordance with federal guidelines, notification to all students and employees will occur annually.
-The Assistant Vice President of Enrollment Management is responsible for distributing this policy to all students annually.
+The Vice President of Student Services is responsible for distributing this policy to all students annually.
 The Director of Human Resources is responsible for distributing this policy to all employees annually.

 - Biennial Review: The College will conduct a biennial review of this program to determine its effectiveness and implement changes to this policy/program as needed to ensure that the disciplinary sanctions are enforced consistently.